Dean85e/portfolio-project2/README.md

  ## Testing

- * I can confirm this game is responsive, looks good and functions on all standard screen sizes using dev tools device tooolbar.
+ * I can confirm this game is responsive, looks good and functions on all standard screen sizes using dev tools device toolbar.

  * I have tested that this game works in different browsers such as : Chrome, Edge, Safari, Firefox.